Lokesh11ml/MyPortfolioNew/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/4dad2ae3-16cb-4f2e-87d7-4742001e8832) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!